 Professor and Director of the Master of Health Professions Education Program

 University of Michigan

-Dr. Gruppen delivered the Maatsch Lecture as the keynote address at The Generalists in Medical Education Conference in Seattle, WA. on November 10, 2016.
-View a recording of Dr. Gruppen's keynote presentation titled "Making Sense of the Learning Environment: In Class, in Clinic and in Theory" is now available.
+Dr. Gruppen delivered the Maatsch Lecture as the keynote address at The Generalists in Medical Education conference in Seattle, Washington on November 10, 2016.
+View a recording of Dr. Gruppen's keynote presentation titled "Making Sense of the Learning Environment: In Class, in Clinic and in Theory".

 2015 Visiting Scholar